chuck00lin/startup-website/README.md

   </a>
 </p>

-Playful and Colorful One-Page portfolio featuring Parallax effects and animations.
+Template: One-Page portfolio featuring Parallax effects and animations.
 Using the Gatsby Theme [`@lekoarts/gatsby-theme-cara`](https://github.com/LekoArts/gatsby-themes/tree/main/themes/gatsby-theme-cara).

 ## How to use
 1. gatsby develop : to run the project locally